 The ARR method uses average annual accounting profit, not cash flow, and calculates a percentage return on the capital invested in a project.
 ARR is very similar to return on capital employed (ROCE) and the two terms (ARR and ROCE) are often used interchangeably from an investment appraisal point of view.

-Portfolio theory has been included in F9 syllabus for exams from June 2013 and so is examinable.
-However students will not be expected to apply the formula in a question but merely demonstrating understanding of the principles.
+Portfolio theory is included in F9 syllabus and so is examinable.
+However candidates will not be expected to apply the formula in a question but merely demonstrate understanding of the principles.

 Calculations are not expected.
 The questions are most likely to be narrative.

-No. If we do update the syllabus in the future, we will let candidates know via an article in Student Accountant magazine.
+No. If we do update the syllabus in the future, we will let candidates know via an article in Student Accountant.